Shyamoli Ideal Polytechnic Institute: History

-To create an enlightened nation Shyamoli Ideal Polytechnic Institute was established in 1979 which has a glorious tradition.
-Principal M. A. Sattar is the founder of this reputed technical institution.
-With its journey it has been able to create its own permanent position in the heart of the people of Bangladesh.To meet the needs of technical hands in home and abroad Shyamoli Ideal Polytechnic Institute (SIPI) operates Diploma in Engineering program under Bangladesh Technical Education Board. was 1979 M. A. Sattar started the journey of the institution with some students.
-Which is currently known as the most reputed private polytechnic institute in Bangladesh.
+Shyamoli Ideal Polytechnic Institute was established in 1979 which has a glorious tradition.
+Principal M. A. Sattar is the founder.
+Shyamoli Ideal Polytechnic Institute (SIPI) operates Diploma in Engineering program under Bangladesh Technical Education Board.
+It was M. A. Sattar who started the institution with some students in 1979.
 Where today thousands of students are doing diploma courses.
 At present, the institute has 4 campuses in 4 districts.